wp-plugins/spam-hammer/readme.txt

 = 4.1.4 =

-* Added built-in s2member support thru new login hook.
+* Added login hook (this adds native support for s2member and other registration plugins that conform to the WordPress standard).
+* Removal of dead code.

 = 4.1.3 =